gohenderson/Boltal/README.md

 # Boltal
-An implementation of the LndHub API in .NET
+An C#.NET Implementation of the LndHub API